diogommpr/PORDATA-data-integration-analysis/README.md

 analysis using public datasets from PORDATA, Base de Dados de Portugal Contemporâneo.

 The main goal was to apply the data wrangling techniques learned from *Wes McKinney's "Python for Data Analysis"*.
-To that end, I performed the following steps: download multiple datasets, clean and harmonize them, merge them into a single unified dataset, and perform exploratory analyses to extract insights at the municipal level.
+To that end, I performed the following steps: downloading multiple datasets, cleaning and harmonizing them, merging them into a single unified dataset, and conducting exploratory analyses to extract insights at the municipal level.

 ## 2. Data Sources